Tunelyzer

 Which ECUs does Tunelyzer support today?

-Holley EFI V6 (Dominator family) and Terminator X V3 datalogs (.dl and .dlz).
+Holley EFI V6 (Dominator family) and Terminator X V3 datalogs.
 Sniper support is on the roadmap — email me your files if you'd like it prioritized.

 Can I install on more than one computer?